Deploy deterministic machine learning models for industrial automation with ML.NET integration

 Model Training

-• Data Quality - Ensure sufficient historical data (minimum 1000 samples)
+• Pre-trained models — Ensure sufficient historical data (minimum 1,000 samples).
+Use cross-validation on holdout datasets.

-• Feature Engineering - Select relevant process variables
+• Feature Engineering — For multi-variable models, select relevant process variables that correlate with the target.

 Performance Optimization